Felix Barker

 Richard Felix Raine Barker (7 May 1917 – 11 July 1997) was an English journalist, drama critic and historian.
 He is known for having been the youngest dramatic critic on Fleet Street.

 Biography

-Barker was born in London on 7 May 1917, the son of architect Anthony Raine Barker and his wife, photographer Patricia Russell.
-He was educated at Felsted School before attending the Choate School in Connecticut as part of a student exchange program.
+Barker was born in London on the 7th of May 1917, the son of architect Anthony Raine Barker and his wife, photographer Patricia Russell.
+He was educated at Felsted School before attending the Choate School in Connecticut as part of a student exchange programme.
 He married Anthea Francis Gotch in 1950.
 Felix Barker died on 11 July 1997.